Japan to get new atomic regulatory body within three months

 Nuclear power supplied nearly a third of the country's electricity before Fukushima, but all reactors have since gone offline for checks or maintenance.

-Prime Minister Yoshihiko Noda and key ministers are expected to approve on Saturday the restart of two reactors operated by Kansai Electric Power Co at the Ohi plant in western Japan, before a potential summer power crunch.
+The government is expected to approve, as early as Saturday, the restart of two reactors operated by Kansai Electric Power Co at the Ohi plant in western Japan, before a potential summer power crunch.

 Industry minister Yukio Edano told a news conference that until the regulator was functioning, safety checks required before restarts would be handled under existing procedures.
 That was likely to fan charges that Prime Minister Yoshihiko Noda's government is too pro-nuclear.